mixint/ctxify/Readme.md

 for require, read that file and use it as nextglob for ctx, read that file and merge it with ctx

+GLOM
+General Layout Object Manipulation
+A single syntax for style and markup with in-line replacement of an object's subbranches with the use of magic words.

 # Magic Words